sugaryourcoffee/circlus/doc/deployment.md

 In order to prevent publishing our secret tokens we have to avoid pushing these files to Github.
 How to do that is shown in the next section.

+### Keep your secrets
+We don't want to push our `config/database.yml`, our `config/secrets.yml` and our `config/initializers/devise.rb` to Github because they will contain secret tokens as we see in the next section *Add secrets*.
+In order to achieve that we have to proceed as follows.

+    saltspring$ echo config/database.yml >> .gitignore
+    saltspring$ mv config/database.yml{.example}
+    saltspring$ echo config/secrets.yml >> .gitignore
+    salstpring$ mv config/secrets.yml{.example}
+    saltspring$ echo config/initializers/devise.rb >> .gitignore
+    saltspring$ mv config/initializers/devise.rb{.example}

+What we did is renaming the files with secret tokens to `*.example` and put the original filename to .gitignore.
+Now we commit our changes and push the example files to Github.
+Now we can change the files back to the orginial filenames and change or add our secret tokens in the files.
+Subsequent Githup pushes won't reveal our secrets.

+The problem now is when we deploy our application  our secret files won't get copied.
+To fix that we have to copy the files to the server from our development respectively our deployment machine.
+We have to add following to our `config/deployment.rb`

+     set :linked_files, fetch(:linked_files, []).push('config/database.yml', 'config/secrets.yml', 'config/initializers/devise.rb')

+   Then we have to copy these files from our development machine to the server into the `config/` and `config/inititializers` directory.

+During deployment these files get linked into the current directory.

+### Add circlus as a hostname
+In `/etc/hosts` we add the circlus hostname

+    192.168.178.66 ... cirlcus.uranus

+... stands for already available entries if any.

 ### Deployment
 Now we are ready to deploy our application.
 To do that we process following